 January 30, 2020 - Dr. Khalil Gibran Muhammad

 The Center for the Study of Race and Democracy hosted Dr. Khalil Gibran Muhammad as the inaugural presenter in the William C. Powers, Jr. Speaker Series.
 Dr. Muhammad, one of the nation's leading scholars on race, democracy, inequality, and criminal justice spoke on "The Descent of Democracy and the Promise of African American History".
-A few photos from from the event:
+A few photos from the event: